Grandma Fannie Testifies!

 Mrs. Martin; Of course they were going toward Owlet Green - I did not see them make the turn.
 They passed up that road a half or three-quarters of an hour before sundown and were talking.
 To tell you the truth I cannot see good, and I couldn't see who was driving the other wagon, and I don't know who it was; it was ________(name withheld) sitting in the wagon with Frank, I think; I took him to be _______(name withheld).
 That is all I know of the matter.

 I never did tell anybody that Frank Richardson was making threats; I was as innocent as could be and never thought of anything.
 J. M. Martin is my son; he and John Goode are brothers-in-law.
 No, I can't see well and I did not particularly notice the hindmost wagon to see who was in it.
 I particularly noticed the gestures - I knew they were mighty interested, it seemed like; I don't know what they were talking about, as I didn't understand anything.
-My daughter was with me and we gave them the road.

-(Upon trial of the case the defendant was found guilty of the offense of murder, and punishment was assessed by verdict of the jury at twenty-five years in the state penitentiary.
-The defendant appealed the case; the Court of Criminal Appeals affirmed the District Court's judgment, and the defendant was committed to the Texas Department of Corrections in Huntsville for a period of twenty-five years.)
+Upon trial of the case the defendant was found guilty of the offense of murder, and punishment was assessed by verdict of the jury at twenty-five years in the state penitentiary.
+The defendant appealed the case; the Court of Criminal Appeals affirmed the District Court's judgment, and the defendant was committed to the Texas Department of Corrections in Huntsville for a period of twenty-five years.

 No comments: